 The following two tables can be used to determine the rainfall amount for 85th percentile storm events at specific locations in California coastal counties.
 Use the data from a rain station nearest the project location, at a similar elevation.

 Low Impact Development (LID) is an approach to stormwater management that aims to replicate the site’s natural hydrologic balance.
-LID emphasizes site design strategies that protect the site’s natural capacity to retain stormwater, integrated with small-scale distributed Best Management Practices (BMPs) that rely on infiltration, evapotranspiration, harvesting, detention, or retention of stormwater runoff.
+LID emphasizes site design strategies that protect the site’s natural capacity to retain stormwater, supplemented by small-scale distributed Best Management Practices (BMPs) to retain stormwater on-site (via infiltration, evapotranspiration, or harvesting stormwater for later use).
 Coastal Commission Water Quality Program staff recommends giving precedence to an LID approach to stormwater management in all development.

 As an alternative to the conventional approach of conveying a site’s runoff to the storm drain system, designing a project so that stormwater runoff infiltrates into the ground preserves the natural hydrologic conditions.
 Infiltrating runoff on-site helps to minimize the adverse impacts of increased runoff flows, minimize transport of pollutants, maintain stream base-flows, and recharge groundwater.
 Coastal Commission Water Quality Program staff recommends designing development to maintain or enhance on-site infiltration of runoff, where appropriate and feasible.
 Examples of design techniques include: